Interference Metallic Paint

 Neither the paint nor the pigments in the paint actually have any colour but pigments in the paint cause refraction and reflection of light within the paint yielding a specific colour.
 When painted over black, all light that has not been sufficiently refracted or reflected is absorbed by the black background and only one colour of light is reflected to the observer.
 As no other colours of light are reflected the colour effect is strong.

-More coats of paint over the black background reduce the colour effect.
+More coats of paint over the black or grey under-colour will reduce the colour effect.
 Paint carefully so that you only require a single coat (or maximum two).
 If you later decide you want a lighter colour then just paint a second coat of Interference Metallic and the colour will lighten significantly.

 Prepare and prime surfaces as per normal acrylic paint.